leangjia/blender_docs/trunk/blender_docs/manual/render/materials/components/volume.rst

 - Meshes can also be used to create such shapes by removing the default surface shader and using a volume shader with the mesh shape defining the volume bounds and textures defining the volume density.
-- Mist is created by with a volume shader for the world, or with a large mesh object encompassing the scene.
+- Mist is created with a volume shader for the world, or with a large mesh object encompassing the scene.
 - Absorption in glass is simulated by combining a glass surface shader with refraction and a volume absorption shader for the interior of the object.